smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.firm.firm.abn.md

 ## firm.Firm.abn property

-Australian Business Number of the firm (if applicable).
+Australian Business Number of the firm (only applicable for AUS).

 <b>Signature:</b>